BPD Treatment Designed for Healing and Long-Term Recovery

 Who is at Risk for Borderline Personality Disorder?

 Borderline Personality Disorder affects both men and women of all ages, though according to the National Alliance on Mental Illness (NAMI), nearly 75% of the diagnosed cases of BPD in the United States are women.
-NAMI also notes that nearly 4% of people with BPD may be undiagnosed, and that recent research suggests that there may be more men than reported with BPD because men tend to be misdiagnosed with depression or post-traumatic stress disorder.
-While there is no clearly understood cause of BPD today, there are several risk factors that have been identified through years of study.
+NAMI also notes that nearly 4% of people with BPD may be undiagnosed, and that recent research suggests that there may be more men than reported with BPD because men tend to be misdiagnosed with depression or post-traumatic stress disorder (PTSD).

 Genetics and Family History

-It has long been noted that certain mental health disorders tend to run in families, and BPD is among these.
-Doctors and scientists do not yet know which genes in particular may be responsible for indicating a higher risk of developing BPD, but in general, BPD is five times more likely to appear in individuals who have a first-degree relative with this disorder.
+It has long been recognized that certain mental health disorders, including borderline personality disorder, tend to run in families.
+While doctors and scientists have not identified the specific genes responsible, research shows that BPD is up to five times more likely to develop in individuals who have a first-degree relative with the disorder.

 Substance Abuse